ChavisManzoniLab/MAS/docs/usage.rst

   python -m MAS

-The interface should open No more geek stuff for you 🥳
+The interface should open.
+No more geek stuff for you 🥳

 Functionality
 **************